kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 ## Proposal

-We will introduce a new declarative API called EvictionRequest, whose purpose is to coordinate the eviction of a pod from a node.
-It creates a contract between the eviction requester, the pod, and the responder (described later).
-The contract is enforced by the eviction request controller, the API type and validation.
+We will introduce new declarative APIs called EvictionRequest and Eviction, whose purpose is to coordinate the eviction of a pod from a node.
+They create a contract between the eviction requester, the pod, and the responder (described later).
+The contract is enforced by the eviction request controller, the API definition and validation.

 Pods will carry a new field `.spec.evictionResponders`, which specifies a list of responders involved in their lifecycle.
 This would allow multiple actors to take an action before the pod is